ECMWFCode4Earth/gis_dissolve_tool/GRASS_addons/README.md

 ======================================

 Here are GRASS addons that are the base for QGIS plugins.
-The QGIS plugins will use exactly the same fuunctionality and workflow, but with a different user interface.
+The QGIS plugins will use exactly the same functionality and workflow, but with a different user interface.

 ## How to install a GRASS addon